scstech85/DocEmul/README.md

 # DocEmul
-A Toolkit to Generate Structured Historical Documents
+A Toolkit to Generate Structured Historical Documents (This repository is still under construction.
+Please let us know if you find any issues...)

 # Repository description
 In EXAMPLES you can find some generated files for two different datasets (Esposalles, Brandenburg).
 In particular, you can find the extracted background (BACKGROUND), the generated text files over a transparent background (TEXT) and genereted structured documents (GENERATED)